 - Use your caddy to dispose of the items listed above

-- After two or three days, tie the bag and place it in your kerbside green waste bin.
+- After two or three days, tie the bag and place it in your kerbside food organics and green organics bin.

-When you receive your kitchen caddy you will receive a free roll of 75 compostable caddy liners which should last most households around six months.
+When you receive your kitchen caddy you will receive a free roll of 40 compostable caddy liners which should last most households around four months.

-When you run out of liners you can collect a free replacement roll of 75 compostable caddy liners from the Salisbury Community Hub at 34 Church Street, Salisbury.
+When you run out of liners you can collect a free replacement roll of 40 compostable caddy liners from one of the following locations;

 You can also buy them from most supermarkets but please only purchase bags which are certified compostable.
 Look for the seedling logo and the certification AS4736 which meets the Australian standards for compost.
 These liners will completely decompose along with organic material, whereas plastic bags and packaging do not comply with standards and will contaminate the compost that is produced.

-All kerbside green waste bins are collected by NAWMA’s fortnightly kerbside collection service.
+All kerbside food organics and green organics bins are collected by NAWMA’s fortnightly kerbside collection service.
 NAWMA collects the contents of your green bin for composting by its partner Peats Soil & Garden Supplies.
 Composting this organic material means that the nutrients can be reused in gardens as well as large scale horticultural and agricultural operations to improve the quality of the soil.

-If you do not have a green organics bin and would like one, please contact NAWMA on 8259 2100.
+If you do not have a green organics bin and would like one, please contact NAWMA on 8259 2100 to arrange delivery.